Friends of Music Hall offers Music Hall tours, speakers, and classroom presentations of this world-class historical landmark.

 Friends of Music Hall Tour Guide answers questions about the Art-Carved Panel display in the Taft Suite.

-Thea Tjepkema, FMH board member, presents "Under One Roof: The African American Experience in Music Hall" at the Main Library.
+Thea Tjepkema, FMH historian and board member, presents "Under One Roof: The African American Experience in Music Hall" at the Main Library.

 Speakers Series topics can be presented anywhere, at any time